StarRaid/Representitive-UK-Trainset/README.md

 ## License for the use of RUKTS (Representative United Kingdom Train Set)

-All code, graphics, and sound files are licensed under GPL V2. © StarRaid, Gwyd, PikkaBird, audigex, and andythenorth.
+All code, graphics, and sound files are licensed under GPL V2. © StarRaid, Gwyd, PikkaBird, audigex, Fairyfloss, and andythenorth.

 Non-comercial redistribution, decompiling, and modifying are all encouraged.